Jamie-Page/prime-gym/README.md

 #Features

-I had a GYM website in mind
+I had a GYM website in mind but i changed it all last night for a more visual on the eyes.